QCadjunct/cpython/MyMarkdown/D⁴TKG/00 The Meta-Modeling Renaissance-How D⁴ Bridges Elicitation, Governance, and Execution in the Age of AI.md

 * **FQDNs** govern behavior.
 * **FQTNs** instantiate structure.

-Together they create the **Governance Singularity** — where intent, semantics, and execution merge into a self-adapting framework.
+Together they create the **Governance Singularity** — where intent, semantics, and execution merge into a self-adapting framework governed by living metadata.

+**Near-term adoption steps:**

+1. Establish a seed **BGD** and **FQDN** registry for high-reuse concepts (e.g., EmailAddress, PhoneNumber, CustomerID).
+2. Stand up the **metadata repository** with mappings to at least two target engines.
+3. Generate a pilot **PDM → ODM** for one cross-functional use case; measure reuse and defect reduction.
+4. Integrate **feedback signals** (lineage, constraint exceptions) to refine domains and templates.
+5. Expand **FQTN templates** and automate MDLC gating on governance-as-code checks.

 ---